 The SADC has adopted twelve AMPs.
 Should a right to farm matter concern activities not addressed by an AMP, the SADC or a County Agriculture Development Board (CADB) would determine whether or not the activities comply with generally accepted operations or practices.

-To guard against future or potential right-to-farm complaints, commercial farms may request that their county agriculture development board (CADB), or the SADC in counties where no CADBS exist, determine whether their specific operations or practices conform to generally accepted agricultural management practices.
-This is known as a site-specific AMP request.
+Commercial farms may request that their CADB, or the SADC in counties where no CADB exists, determine whether their site-specific operations constitute generally accepted operations or practices.
+This is known as requesting a site-specific AMP determination.